 Please note, TSA will consider other models, partnerships, project areas and proposals, as long as they can demonstrably contribute to reaching TSAs desired outcomes and objectives (see the Guidelines for more information).
 Therefore, if you have a potential project proposal or idea, please feel free contact TSA to discuss.

-We are most interested in projects that can bring together multiple parties in partnership including industry, government and research organisations.
+We are most interested in projects that can bring together multiple parties in partnership including industry, government, recyclers, end users and research organisations.
 TSA believes that having organisations that make products and buy products working closely with research bodies who can test and advance new products offers the best chance of long term success.

 For example, a strong project proposal will most likely involve partnerships between: